Quartz is engineered to be durable and stain-resistant, but discoloration can still occur under certain conditions.

 Routine Check-Ins

-5. How often should I deep clean quartz?
+5. How often should I perform a deep clean on my quartz sink?